dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

     If you get a 401 error check the value of your dtAPI environment variable.
 Ensure both the initial and current values are set and the same.
 If they are set verify the token is correct in CMC and it has the Service Provider API role.
 Be careful if your token ends with a = as this can get cut off when copying and pasting.

 Congratulations you have just deleted an environment via an API call.

-Now Let's disable our previously created environment.
+We hope you have found this course useful.